 When you use Conica for blogs, you’ll get a theme free for WordPress, several custom logo options, and a zesty front page.

 If you want a horizontal WordPress website blog theme, Panoramic might be right up your alley.
 Panoramic lacks a featured images section, but it does have a handful of different post formats, color schemes, and other customization options.

 When you use Panoramic, you’ll also get one of the best free WordPress customer support systems, so make sure to appreciate the help you have access to.

 Magbook is a photography-centric WordPress theme that’s one of the best free choices out there.
 Magbook’s best feature is its featured images selection, each of which leads to the blogging theme pages.

-Magbook also has a handful of theme options, page templates, and drag and drop customization suite.
+Magbook also has a handful of theme options, page templates, and a drag and drop customization suite.

-For WordPress blog themes designed for fashion lifestyle and e-commerce blogs, there are few better choices than Vogue.
-Vogue’s blog layout also includes Woocommerce support, page templates, clean design, and unlimited color options.
+There are few better choices for WordPress blog themes designed for fashion lifestyle and e-commerce blogs than Vogue.
+Vogue’s blog layout includes Woocommerce support, page templates, clean design, and unlimited color options.